Welcome to Paprika Recipe Manager!

 Press the Edit button in the categories toolbar in order to rename, sort, and delete categories.

-There are 5 built-in categories.
+There are a number of built-in categories.
 These categories cannot be removed and provide special ways to view your recipes:

 Category Description